BrickMMO/wic/index.markdown

 Students learned skills simply by providing them with opportunity to use them in an industry like environment.
 Student self-efficacy in these topics increased at a rate similar or quicker than topics that were taught in a dedicate course using more traditional teaching methodologies.

 **Attendance and Engagement**
-Based on increased student attendance during the **Workshops in Web Development** course and the correlation between attendance and engagement, it can be measured that the level of student engagement increased during the course when the WIC teaching methodology was implemented (Thayer-Smith, 2007).
+Based on increased student attendance during the ** in Web Development** course and the correlation between attendance and engagement, it can be measured that the level of student engagement increased during the course when the WIC teaching methodology was implemented (Thayer-Smith, 2007).

 ### References